10 things SMEs should know about apprenticeships

 However, your standard employee contract may not be sufficient.
 An apprenticeship agreement must be signed by both the apprentice and the employer at the start if any apprenticeship This needs to specify the length of employment, training, working conditions and the qualifications they will receive as well as a statement of the skill, trade or occupation for which the apprenticeship is being trained for.

 You must pay no less than the Apprenticeship Minimum Wage

-This is £3.50 for apprentices age 16 – 18, rising to £3.70 from April 2018.
+This is £3.90 for apprentices age 19 or under (as of April 2019).
 The same applies for apprentices 19 and over and in the first year of their apprenticeship, after that they are entitled to the National Minimum Wage.

 All apprentices are expected to work a minimum 30 hours per week